AccessibilityRG/HelsinkiRegionTravelTimeMatrix2018/README.md

 __DOI name for the dataset:__
 - Toivonen, T., H. Tenkanen, V. Heikinheimo, T. Jaakkola, J. Järvi & M. Salonen (2016).
 Helsinki Region Travel Time Matrix 2015.
 DOI: 10.13140/RG.2.1.1901.3201

-## <a name="code-repo"></a>Codes
+## <a name="code-repo"></a>Codes to reproduce the results

-All the codes and analysis steps that have been used to produce the Helsinki Region Travel Time Matrix 2015 are documented separately in [here](codes/).
+All the codes and analysis steps that have been used to produce the Helsinki Region Travel Time Matrix 2018 are documented separately in [here](codes/).

 ## <a name="contact"></a>Contribution / Contact
-__Helsinki Region Travel Time Matrix 2015__ was created by the [Accessibility Research Group](http://www.helsinki.fi/science/accessibility) at the Department of Geosciences and Geography, University of Helsinki, Finland.
+__Helsinki Region Travel Time Matrix 2018__ was created by the [Accessibility Research Group](http://www.helsinki.fi/science/accessibility) at the Department of Geosciences and Geography, University of Helsinki, Finland.

 Following people have contributed / are responsible for creating this dataset:

- - [Henrikki Tenkanen](http://blogs.helsinki.fi/accessibility/people_and_contact/) (PhD candidate, project manager, participation in all steps)
+ - [Henrikki Tenkanen](http://blogs.helsinki.fi/accessibility/people_and_contact/) (Postdoctoral researcher, participation in all steps)
  - Vuokko Heikinheimo (PhD candidate, dataset production, documentation)
  - Tuuli Toivonen (PI, leader of the research group)
  - Maria Salonen (project manager, participation in all steps)